 To fund any cash requirements from time to time, we may need to rely on dividends, loans or advances made by our principal PRC subsidiaries.
-We conduct most of our operations in PRC through our principal VIEs Gamease, Guanyou Gamespace, Shanghai ICE and Wuhan Baina Information, which generate most of our operating revenues.
+We conduct most of our operations in PRC through our principal VIEs Gamease, Guanyou Gamespace, and Shanghai ICE, which generate most of our operating revenues.
 As our VIEs are not owned by our subsidiaries, they are not able to make dividend payments to our subsidiaries.
-Instead, our subsidiaries AmazGame, Gamespace and Beijing Baina Technology have entered into a number of contracts with their corresponding VIEs to provide services to such VIEs in return for cash payments.
-In order for us to receive any dividends, loans or advances from AmazGame, Gamespace or Beijing Baina Technology, or to distribute any dividends to our shareholders and ADS holders from operating income sources, we will need to rely on these payments made from our principal VIEs to these principal PRC subsidiaries.
+Instead, our subsidiaries AmazGame and Gamespace have entered into a number of contracts with their corresponding VIEs to provide services to such VIEs in return for cash payments.
+In order for us to receive any dividends, loans or advances from AmazGame and Gamespace, or to distribute any dividends to our shareholders and ADS holders from operating income sources, we will need to rely on these payments made from our principal VIEs to these principal PRC subsidiaries.
 Depending on the nature of services provided by these PRC subsidiaries to their corresponding VIEs, certain of these payments are subject to PRC taxes, including business taxes and VAT, which effectively reduce the amount that a PRC subsidiary receives from its corresponding VIE.
 In addition, the PRC government could impose restrictions on such payments or change the tax rates applicable to such payments.